You might be able to move a credit card balance from one balance transfer card to another, but it’s probably not the best way to manage debt.

-- The negative impact on your credit score from multiple hard inquiries and a decreased age of credit (if you’re approved)
+- The negative impact on your credit score from multiple hard inquiries and a decreased average age of credit accounts (if you’re approved).

-- Balance transfer fees, which are generally 3% or 5% (often with a minimum of $5 or $10) of your transfer amount
+- Balance transfer fees are generally 3 percent or 5 percent (often with a minimum of $5 or $10) of your transfer amount.

-- Possibly not getting approved for another balance transfer card, especially if multiple hard inquiries and high credit utilization on your existing cards has lowered your credit score
+- There’s a possibility you won’t be approved for another balance transfer card, especially if multiple hard inquiries and high credit utilization on your existing cards has lowered your credit score.

-- Maybe not getting a high enough credit limit to transfer your full balance, meaning you’d still have to pay interest on the residual debt on the old card and keep track of multiple accounts
+- Perhaps your new credit limit isn’t high enough to transfer your full balance, meaning you’d still have to pay interest on the residual debt on the old card and keep track of multiple accounts.

 When does it make sense to transfer a balance multiple times?